bebopsan/SEC_MS_Thesis/README.md

 This repository has my Masters thesis manuscript.
 The thesis is about Phase aberration detection in Optical Vortices

-The thesis is written in LaTex and comiled using the make command.
+The thesis is written in LaTex and compiled using the make command.

 ## Usage of make